 Different Type of Soldering

-Order Laura Beth Love’s new instantly, Make Vintage and Upcycled Jewelry, to see all the steps for this fun and helpful soldering tutorial.
+Order Laura Beth Love’s Make Vintage and Upcycled Jewelry to see all the steps for this fun and helpful soldering tutorial.
 After just one viewing, you’ll be making soft-solder or low-temp soldered jewelry in no time!